afpoley/worldview_wetland_gain_loss/README.md

       * Output image from radiometric change code
       * Output directory
     * Output:
       * Segmented image with mean values for each segment.
-4-band image: mean-magnitude, mean-angle, mean-GVI, and segment number
+4-band image: mean-magnitude, mean-angle, mean-TCG, and segment number
       * NOTE: code takes a very long time to run on larger areas.
 Run ‘tile_raster.py’ on radiometric change image before running segmentation to speed up processing.
       * Tile raster code needs input image and output directory for image tiles and will create image tiles.
       Input tile directory into segmentation code.
 Run ‘mosaic_tiles.py’ on segmented tile outputs to re-mosaic the image for the next step.